PartyService/ubiart-archive-tools/readme.md

 - **Unpack (Extract):** Easily extract content from Ubiart archives.
 - **Pack (Create):** Create Ubiart archives with ease.
 - **Compression Support:** Compress files within the archives using zlib and LZMA.
+- **Multiple IPK Type:** This tool supports both new and old .IPK

 ## Compatibility

 Currently, Ubiart Archive Tools are compatible with the following games:

+- Raymans Origins
+- Raymans Legends
+- Just Dance 2014
-- Just Dance 2015-2022
+- Just Dance 2015-2022 (2017)

-Compatibility for Just Dance 2014, Rayman Origins, and another ubiart games will be added in future updates.
+- Child Of Lights

+Several other games can be configured manually, to use one of the games above, use the preconfigured ones below

 ## Usage